patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 - Removed the `boundary`, `tippyProps`, and `isAppLauncher` properties [(#8231)](https://github.com/patternfly/patternfly-react/pull/8231)

-- Tooltips without a `triggerRef` will now have a wrapping div which may cause issues.
-Snapshots may need to be updated, or to avoid the wrapping div add a `triggerRef` with a ref which is attached to the trigger element.
+- Tooltips without a `triggerRef` will now have a wrapping `<div>`, which may cause issues.
+Snapshots may need to be updated or, to avoid the wrapping `<div>`, add a `triggerRef` with an attached ref to the trigger element.
 This rule will raise a warning when a `Tooltip` is imported without a `triggerRef` or `reference` prop, but will not make any code changes [(#8733)](https://github.com/patternfly/patternfly-react/pull/8733)

     Previous implementation: